 This doesn’t necessarily mean asking for donations.
 If your organization is large enough to have a dedicated development staff, your board may focus primarily on governance issues and assist the development team with introductions and personal contributions.
 For smaller nonprofits, the board’s network and fundraising efforts may be much more crucial to the organization’s bottom line.

-Whatever your nonprofit’s board fundraising landscape looks like, you can be more successful by brushing up on the ins-and-outs of board fundraising.
+Whatever your nonprofit’s board fundraising landscape looks like, you can be more successful by brushing up on the ins and outs of board fundraising.
 In this article, we’ll review the following core topics:

-Instead, donations come from activities of the development staff, perhaps earned revenue, and individual board members.
-Whether it is personal donations, introductions to business and personal contacts, or other methods, any funds that come in from the board are not from the whole board, but the individual board members.
+No matter the board fundraising methods your team pursues, any funds that come in from the board are not from the whole board, but the individual board members.

-IMPROVE YOUR BOARD SERVICE WITH THIS FREE EBOOK!
+IMPROVE YOUR BOARD SERVICE WITH THIS FREE E-BOOK!

 Download this guide to share with your board today.

 Every board leader should include board fundraising expectations in their recruitment materials.
 The more you make sure that everyone knows what they are expected to do, the more likely your board members are to excel.
 Conversely, in the event that a board member’s performance falls behind, the conversation about what challenges they’re experiencing is much easier when you have already outlined your performance standards.